kylejones200/psis_4700_applied_ai/webslides/lecture5_AI-in-Business.md

 ## Why Recommendations Matter

-Choice overload reduces engagement.
+Choice overload reduces engagement
-Relevant suggestions increase value.
+Relevant suggestions increase value
 Ranking drives attention

 > This slide covers an important concept in applied AI.
 Understanding this material will help you evaluate opportunities and challenges when considering AI applications in your field.